 Accounting Standards Recently Adopted - During the year ended June 30, 2014, the University adopted the provisions of GASB Statement No. 65, Items Previously Reported as Assets and Liabilities.
 GASB No. 65 establishes accounting and financial reporting standards that reclassify, as deferred outflows of resources or deferred inflows of resources, certain items that were previously reported as assets and liabilities.
-The University's implementation of GASB No. 65 required debt issuance costs to be expensed.
-The University recorded approximately \$0.8 million in professional services expense during fiscal 2014 year for debt issuance costs which had been previously capitalized, as it was not deemed an amount significant enough to warrant restating prior periods.

-Implementation of GASB 65 also resulted in reclassifying the University's deferred loss on debt refunding balances from an offset to long-term debt into a deferred outflow.
+Implementation of GASB 65 resulted in reclassifying the University's deferred loss on debt refunding balances from an offset to long-term debt into a deferred outflow.
 The deferred loss on debt refunding is the excess of the reacquisition price of refunded debt over its net carrying amount.
-The deferred loss on refunding balances that were reclassified were related to Series 2004I, Series 2008L, Series 2012N and Series 2012O.
 Deferred loss on debt refunding is further described in note 11.

 During the year ended June 30, 2015, the University adopted the provisions of GASB Statement No. 68, Accounting and Financial Reporting for Pensions, and GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date.
 These statements require the University to report its share of the defined benefit pension liabilities and expense, as well as the related deferred outflows of resources and deferred inflows of resources, allocated to it by the State of Montana Public Employees' Retirement System (PERS), Teachers' Retirement System (TRS) and Game Warden and Peace Officers' Retirement System (GWPORS).
-The July 1, 2014, balance of the net pension liability and related deferred outflows of resources and deferred inflows of resources is reported in the Statement of Revenues, Expenses and Changes in Net Position as a restatement to the 2015 Net position-beginning of year.
-Sufficient information was not available to restate the balances as of July 1, 2013, so the fiscal year 2014 statements were not restated.
 See note 15 for further information on pensions.